paysdoc/ES6TypeScript/README.md

 }
 ```

-In stead of appending some strings to each other, we want to use the new interpolation that uses ` `.
+In stead of appending some strings to each other, we want to use the new interpolation that uses ``.
-Inside these `` we can put strings and values (inside a class, you probably want to call its own variable by using 'this').
+Inside these `` we can put strings and values.

 ```javascript
 var exampleText = 'someText';
 var interpolation = `exampleText = ${exampleText}`;
 ```

-####Default and optional params.
+####Default params.
 Give the person a greet function that expects a name and will console 'Hello ${name}!'.
 Imagine the person will say 'Hello nobody!' if we don't give it a name.
 In stead of doing an undefined check we simply give the name param a default value of 'nobody'.